AJS Stormer Main Page

 We deliver parts all over the world.

-Many parts are available in our on line store.
+All Stormer parts are available in our on line store.

 If you cannot see what you want in our store, or you need help, contact us, and we'll be happy to help and advise you.

-The AJS Y4 (Stormer) is celebrating 50 years since it's first year of production.
 The Y4 was inaugurated in 1968.
 The first private rider to score a win was Alan Arnott on Sunday 16th March 1969 at The Kiwi Club's scramble at Bulford Down, Wiltshire.

 Malcolm Davis won 250cc British Championships in 1968 and again in 1970, Andy Roberton brought the Stormer home in second place.